Research output per year

-Wouter is in charge of the Kuenen-Escher Geodynamics Laboratory (KEG Lab), which is a modelling facility in which crustal and mantle-scale geodynamic processes are simulated in analogue experiments at small spatial scales and short temporal scales.
+Wouter is in charge of the Kuenen-Escher Geodynamics Laboratory (KEG Lab), a modelling facility that is unique in the world, as it is the only lab where tomographic PIV techniques are used to investigate and quantify subduction and flow in the Earth's mantle, and where stereo-PIV techniques are combined with surface strain and surface topography analyses.
+In the lab, crustal and mantle-scale geodynamic processes are simulated at small spatial scales and short temporal scales using analogue experiments.

 Open access paper on a new subduction initiation mechanism, Subduction Invasion Polarity Switch (SIPS), with an application to the Scotia Sea region [Schellart et al., 2023]